-- 3 The tool subsequently advances to the stopping point 2 at the programmed feed rate for milling.
-The end point lies within the surface.
-The control calculates the end point from the programmed starting point, the programmed length and the tool radius. - 4 The TNC offsets the tool to the starting point in the next pass at the pre-positioning feed rate.
+- 3 The tool subsequently advances to the end point 2 at the programmed feed rate for milling.
+The end point lies at the edge of the surface.
+The TNC calculates the end point from the programmed starting point, the programmed length and the tool radius. - 4 The TNC offsets the tool to the starting point in the next pass at the pre-positioning feed rate.
 The offset is calculated from the programmed width, the tool radius and the maximum path overlap factor. - 5 The tool then moves back in the direction of the starting point1.
-The motion to the next line occurs within the workpiece borders. - 6 The process is repeated until the programmed surface has been completed.
+The motion to the next line again occurs at the edge of the workpiece. - 6 The process is repeated until the programmed surface has been completed.
 At the end of the last pass, the tool plunges to the next machining depth. - 7 In order to avoid non-productive motions, the surface is then machined in reverse direction. - 8 The process is repeated until all infeeds have been machined.
 In the last infeed, simply the finishing allowance entered is milled at the finishing feed rate. - 9 At the end of the cycle, the tool is retracted in FMAX to the 2nd set-up clearance.